atljp/THUG-SDL/README.md

 - Unofficial port of [partymod-thaw](https://github.com/PARTYMANX/partymod-thaw)
 - Replaced input system entirely with new, modern system using the SDL2 library
-- Improved window handling allowing for custom resolutions and configurable windowing (windowed mode, 4k)
+- Improved window handling allowing for custom resolutions and configurable windowing (4k resolution, (borderless) windowed mode)
-- - IMPORTANT: Fullscreen is currently not working (Dec.
-2024)
 - Stability fixes
+- Increased default clipping distance for large levels
+- Added pause buffer for speedrunning (menu to game transition with pause button held)
+- Option to toggle blur effects
+- Option to toggle the fullscreen gamma correction which makes the game looks too dark
+- Restored the onscreen keyboard (gamepad only)
+- Increased speed when exiting the game

 ### Controls
 - Native gamepad support
+- Restore original menu navigation for Xbox and Ps2 layouts
+- Option to use "grind" in menus to go back (original ps2 layout)
+- Fix incorrect button prompts in textboxes and helper texts
 - Adjustable keys for Rail Drop Downs
 - Adjustable keys for Caveman
 - Adjustable keys for ladder/rail grab